idanavr/react-default/README.md

 Setup tutorial:
 - Clone master to your local machine
 - Run `npm install`
-- Set up these environment variables: <br />
+- Set up these environment variable: <br />
-reactdefaultTestDB - connection string to mongodb for development <br />
 reactdefaultProdDB - connection string to mongodb for production
 - Run `npm run develop` for develop mode or `npm start` for production